Global - Credentials

 - Audit log - open the Audit log for credentials

-Right‑clicking a credential opens a context menu that includes the toolbar commands plus the additional options Versions (view version history), Object relations (see which Jobs, Tasks, Triggers, or other objects reference this credential), and Export (export the selected credential).
+Right-clicking a credential opens a context menu that includes the toolbar commands plus the additional options Versions (view version history), Object relations (see which Jobs, Tasks, Triggers, or other objects reference this credential), Export (export the selected credentials), and Send to connection (copy the credential to another VisualCron Server you are connected to).

 Editing a Credential